AbhilashAynipully/plan-your-tasks/README.md

 ####  As a Returning Visitor:
 - Visitor would like to navigate/ use the interface without any constraints.
-- Visitor would like to signin and proceed in order to avoid filling in all the details while ordering again.
+- Visitor would like to save time with simple interface available.
-- Visitor would want to navigate to social media links to provide feedback.